 When Steve Jobs returned to Apple in 1997 the company was, in his own words, “in deep shit.”
 They had at least 13 new initiatives and product ideas but no direction.
 No strategic focus.
 No “gravitational pull,” as he put it.

-Say no in business to 1,000 things — in order to get one thing really right.
+Sage advice for small business: Say no to 1,000 things — in order to get one thing really right.

 Best-selling author Ken Blanchard, (The One-Minute Manager, Gung Ho) says without clear goals you will quickly be a victim of too many commitments.
 “You will have no framework in which to make decisions about where you should or shouldn’t focus your energy.”

 So I guess modern day multi-tasking isn’t the shortest route to success.

 Mahatma Gandhi said, “A ‘no’ uttered from deepest conviction is better and greater than a ‘yes’ merely uttered to please, or what is worse, to avoid trouble.”
 That’s sage advice for small business